laiacoronas/predicting_immunotherapy_response/README.md

-# predicting_immunotherapy_response
+# Predicting_immunotherapy_response

-This project aims to predict the outcome of oncologic patients from clinical and image features.
+This project aims to predict the outcome of oncologic patients with clinical and image data.
 Image features are acquired through the segmentation and feature extraction with PyRadiomics of computed tomographic images of solid tumors.
 The end-point considered is the response or unresponse of the immunotherapy according to RECIST criteria at 5 month from the starting date of the treatment.

 The project can be subdivided into diferent steps: